openedx/open-edx-proposals/oeps/processes/oep-0057-proc-core-product.rst

 ..
    The editable LucidChart source file is here: https://lucid.app/lucidchart/45a5cd3f-60c8-4d40-8bb4-3aee2eae66d2/edit?invitationId=inv_e152fc16-d759-4cdc-bdf3-d987f11a6612&page=MHqY~t-BcHS8#
-   As of publish time, the OEP authors, arbiter, and tCRIL Engineering Team have edit access (which can be requested for those looking to edit in the future)
+   As of publish time, the OEP authors, arbiter, and Axim Engineering Team have edit access (which can be requested for those looking to edit in the future)

 .. _Problem Block: https://github.com/openedx/edx-platform/blob/open-release/olive.master/xmodule/capa_module.py